Earthly Benefits in Being a Christian

 - There will be no more difficulty in childbirth because there will be no more childbirth.

 - There will be no more male dominance.
-In this world, God has put every woman under a man's authority.
+In this world, God has put every woman under a man's authority, because in the Garden, the woman proved more vulnerable to temptation.
 But in eternity, every woman will serve God only.

 - There will be no more back-breaking difficulty and physical exhaustion in a man's labor and no more struggle to obtain the necessities of life.
 We will have challenging work to do, but it will also be fulfilling, and it will never reduce us to fatigue or boredom.

 - Best of all, there will be no more sin.
 It is hard to look long ages into the future and imagine what kind of beings we will become.
 Might we grow so powerful and proud that we will reintroduce sin into the universe?
-No, we can be sure that we will never sin in eternity.
+No, we can be sure that we will never fall into the trap that ensnared the devil and his angels.
 Why?
-Because if we sinned, we would receive the wages of sin, which is death, yet God's Word promises that if we believe on Jesus, we have eternal life (John 3:15-16).
-If we have it now, we cannot lose it later, because if we could, we would not have it now.
-We will never sin because we will be free of all the influences that provoke sin.
-There will be no world, flesh, or devil to undermine our purity of life.
+Because if we did, even though we were heavenly beings, we would receive the wages of sin, which is death, but God’s Word promises that all who believe on Jesus receive life eternal (John 3:15-16).
+They "have [present tense] everlasting life" as the direct result of believing.
+Anyone who has it now cannot lose it later, because if he could, he would not have it now.
+One reason we will never sin in our eternal home is that we will be free of all the influences that provoke sin.
+There will be no world, flesh, or devil to undermine our holiness of life.
 The devil will be confined to the lake of fire (Rev. 20:10).
-Our sinful flesh will be transformed into a spiritual body that is pure like the body of Christ (1 John 3:2-3).
-A world hostile to Christ will no longer press upon us because our only companions will be the Lord and His saints (1 Thess.
+A world hostile to Christ will press upon us no longer because our only companions will be the Lord, His saints, and His angels (1 Thess.
 4:16-17).
+And our sinful flesh will have been transformed into a spiritual body, pure like the body of Christ (1 John 3:2-3).